apache/flink/docs/java_api_guide.md

     <tr>
       <td><strong>Cross</strong></td>
       <td>
-        <p>Builds the cartesian product (cross product) of two inputs, creating all pairs of elements.
+        <p>Builds the Cartesian product (cross product) of two inputs, creating all pairs of elements.
 Optionally uses a CrossFunction to turn the pair of elements into a single element</p>
 {% highlight java %}
 DataSet<Integer> data1 = // [...]
 DataSet<String> data2 = // [...]